william-santini/WiSSkHy/README.md

 ## The WiSSkHy R-Shiny Apps

-## Use your own R, Py, Matlab, etc. script with the database
+## Use your own R, Py, Matlab, etc. script with the WiSSkHy database

 ## Installation
+You can either run the Shiny Apps with R Studio or run the WiSSkHy.exe.
+To read externally the WiSSkHy SQLite database, if needed, you can install Dbeaver or SQlite Browser

 ## Database management